 Annual Statistical Report-Student Level (ASR-SL) (April-June)

-The ASR-SL is the district-certified collection of attendance, membership, transportation, and days taught for all students enrolled in the current school year.
-For SY2018 this report is used for Accountability purposes, as the certified enrollment and attendance used for Full Academic Year (FAY) determinations, and the Chronic Absenteeism indicator (11% of overall grade).
-Beginning in SY2019, this report will be used for State Aid funding purposes.
+The ASR-SL is the district-certified collection of attendance, membership, transportation, and calendar data for all students enrolled in the current school year.
+For SY2018, this report is used for Accountability purposes.
+Specifically, membership and calendar data are used for Full Academic Year (FAY) determinations, and membership, attendance, and calendar data are used for the Chronic Absenteeism indicator (11% of overall grade).
 The final certification of the ASR-SL (which should match the aggregate ASR counts), will be used to identify chronically absent students by school.
-This data will prepopulate the Chronic Absenteeism Exemption Window.
+These data will prepopulate the Chronic Absenteeism Exemption Window.

-Supplemental Membership Annual Reporting Totals (SMART) (April-June)

-The SMART report mirrors the October 1 report in data captured.
-This report provides the same data reviewed in the October 1 report for any student who entered your school site AFTER October 1 (or the nearest business day).
-The combination of the October 1 and SMART report establish the complete record of all students enrolled at your school in a given year.
-This combination is used to prepopulate the CER to determine the exit status/reason of each student.

 Postsecondary Opportunities Report (PO) (May-June)

-The PO Report is the district-certified review of student participation in an approved Postsecondary Opportunity for inclusion in the new School Report Card (11% of overall grade).
-The report is populated from your local SIS, based on course code and instructional level.
+The PO Report is the district-certified review of student participation in approved Postsecondary Opportunity courses for inclusion in the new School Report Card (11% of overall grade).
+The report is populated from course information in your local SIS, based on the OCAS course code and instructional level.
 Approved coursework includes: AP/IB courses, Internships, Dual/Concurrent Enrollment, and approved-CareerTech coursework.
-Please note that CareerTech will report directly OSDE enrollments at a technology center, thus these records will be absent from the report.
-A student will not show as a participant if any of the fields are missing or incomplete.
+Please note that CareerTech will report directly to OSDE courses completed at a technology center, thus these records will be absent from the report.
+A student will not show as a participant if any of the primary fields (i.e., OCAS course code, instructional level, term span, and term grades) are missing or incomplete.

 (District-Review Windows -Via Accountability Reporting in Single Sign-On)